I've owned and worked in few small businesses over the last 30 years and continue to enjoy learning about business and marketing topics.

 Every businesses needs a business address, even when it's run from a home.
-Most home based business just starting out can use their home address as their business mailing address to help keep expenses low.
-This is certainly a viable solution for many entrepreneurs long-term, but you may want to consider whether an additional business mailing address will be of benefit to you.
+Most home-based businesses just starting out can use their home address as their business mailing address to help keep expenses low.
+This is certainly a viable solution for many entrepreneurs long term, but you may want to consider whether an additional business mailing address will be of benefit to you.

 If you're setting up an LLC or corporation and want to protect your home address, then you can hire a "registered agent" to accept all legal documents on your behalf.
 Otherwise, you'll have to go ahead and use your physical address on legal documents and certain registrations.

-There are plenty of times you've got to enter a business address, even website domain registration requires a mailing address and unless you pay extra for a privacy feature, that registered address will show up on the Who-Is database of domain names.
+There are plenty of times where you have to enter a business address, even website domain registration requires a mailing address.
+And unless you pay extra for a privacy feature, that registered address will show up on the Who-Is database of domain names.
 So if you are particularly cautious about privacy, then this is the time to get a more private address for your at home or online business.

-- Peace of mind in knowing that your home address is not easily accessible to your business clients.
+- It can lead to peace of mind in knowing that your home address is not easily accessible to your business clients.

 - Receiving your business mail in a secure location can also prevent accidental misplacement of important business mail by others in your household who may bring in the mail.

-- No need to be home when packages requiring a signature are delivered,
+- There is no need to be home when packages requiring a signature are delivered.

 - Your business address remains the same even if you move.